The tasks ahead are so tremendous, how and where do I start?

-As we were working on these tools, the idea of using the principles behind these tools for church growth struck my mind.
+As we were working on these tools, the idea of using the principles behind these tools for church growth and administration struck my mind.

 When we migrated to NZ in 2011, I shelved the idea of creating a toolkit that pastors and ministry leaders could use in their ministries.

 As I got involved in the ministry of New Zealand baptist churches, the vision of a ministry toolkit keeps flashing in my mind through these years.